thusharakalinga/rubyandrailsapi/README.md

 # Database Configuration<br>
     You can change the DB File in \mytestapi\config\database.yml

-    change the adapter in to mysql2 and adding user name and password and db name in mysql sever.<br>
+    change the adapter in to mysql2 and adding user name and password and db name in mysql sever

     adapter: mysql2
     username: root